newjersey/navigator.business.nj.gov/content/src/license-calendar-events/pharmacy_1.md

   * I can't save without a summary description but I think that content is technically static so I copied/pasted
 previewType: renewal
+licenseName: ""
 urlSlug: pharmacy
-licenseName: ""
-expirationEventDisplayName: Your Pharmacy's Controlled Dangerous Substances Registration is Expired
+expirationEventDisplayName: Pharmacy's Controlled Dangerous Substances Registration Expiration
-renewalEventDisplayName: Renew Your Pharmacy’s Controlled Dangerous Substances Registration
+renewalEventDisplayName: Pharmacy's Controlled Dangerous Substances Registration Renewal Deadline
-issuingAgency: "Division of Consumer Affairs"
-disclaimerText: "You can renew your license 60 days before it expires and up to 30 days after expiration.
-If you fail to renew your license at this point, your license will be suspended and you won't be able to provide your licensed services."
+disclaimerText: You can renew your license 60 days before it expires and up to 30 days after expiration.
+If you fail to renew your license at this point, your license will expire, and you won't be able to provide your licensed services.
 summaryDescriptionMd: The New Jersey Drug Control Unit (DCU) will send a renewal notice to your mailing address 75 days before your registration expires.
+issuingAgency: Division of Consumer Affairs
 callToActionLink: https://newjersey.mylicense.com/eGov/Login.aspx
 callToActionText: Renew My Pharmacy’s CDS Registration
 ---